cesalazar/berlinblockchainweek/events/iot-and-blockchain-with-anyledger/README.md

 # If the entrance is free, set zero (0) as the price, or leave it empty.
 # _Don't_ write the currency symbol (Euro symbol will be used).
 price: 0

 # The name of the venue where the event will be held.
 Can be left empty.
 venue: rent24

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
-address: Oberwallstrasse 6, 10117 Berlin
+address: Oberwallstrasse 6, 10117 Berlin, Germany

 # The category of the event.
 Valid options:
 # - conference